IncDocAdmin/docs/docs/eva/custom-agents/advanced-agentic-apps.md

 ## Usage

-Advanced Agentic Apps integrate seamlessly with the Kore Agent Platform to provide intelligent, automated assistance for business tasks.
+Advanced Agentic Apps integrate seamlessly with the Agent Platform to provide intelligent, automated assistance for business tasks.
 You can trigger an app from the **Compose bar > Agents > Apps tab**.
 Here's how they operate in practice:

 When deployed, the Agentic App appears as an interactive application within the AI Work interface.
 As shown in the example screenshot, users can engage in natural conversations with the app to accomplish specific tasks.
 The app understands the context, process requests, and provides relevant responses based on its configured capabilities.